SamirChowdhary24/AzurePipelineTask/MidSemTask/README.md

-# Automated CI/CD with Modular Infrastructure
+# AUTOMATED CI/CD WITH MODULAR INFRASTRUCTURE

+### Scalable Cloud Infrastructure with Terraform and CI/CD

-This project uses a modular Terraform design to implement a scalable cloud architecture.
-Azure Pipelines and Jenkins implementation examples are provided, along with a safe and repeatable CI/CD workflow for managing the infrastructure.
+This project provides a blueprint for deploying a scalable cloud architecture using a modular Terraform design.
+It includes example CI/CD implementations for both **Azure Pipelines** and **Jenkins**, demonstrating a safe and repeatable workflow for managing Infrastructure as Code (IaC).

+---
+### Modular Architecture
-A Modular Approach to Infrastructure Architecture Different Terraform modules, each with a distinct function, are used to define the infrastructure, resulting in a layered and maintainable design:
+The infrastructure is defined using distinct Terraform modules, creating a layered and easily maintainable design:

-The networking module creates the virtual network (VNet), subnets, route tables, and basic security groups, among other components of the network layer.
-The first layer to be deployed is this one.
+* **Networking Module:** Establishes the foundational network layer, including the Virtual Network (VNet), subnets, route tables, and core security groups.
+This is the first layer to be deployed.

-Compute Module : Provides the application's virtual machines by connecting them to the relevant subnets and security groups specified in the networking layer.
+* **Compute Module:** Provisions the application's virtual machines (VMs), connecting them to the appropriate subnets and security groups defined by the networking layer..

 <img width="460" height="1383" alt="image" src="https://github.com/user-attachments/assets/6087c047-f72e-42e9-820a-b90c4e1df534" />